SJTU-IPADS/HEDB/README.md

 Why name HEDB (Helium Database)?

-Helium or He is the lightest neutral gas, known for its lack of reactivity and low density.
-In the context of HEDB, the analogy to helium highlights its ability to achieve isolation from the rest of the system while maintaining simplicity in usage.
-Additionally, the reference to helium being the 2nd element alludes to the dual modes supported by HEDB.
+HE, short for Helium, is the lightest neutral gas, known for its lack of reactivity and low density.
+The analogy to helium highlights HEDB's ability to achieve isolation from the rest while maintaining simplicity in usage.
+More, the reference to helium being the 2nd element alludes to HEDB's dual modes.

 HEDB is pronounced [haɪdiːbiː] or 嗨嘀哔.